yasiryagi/helpdesk/README.md

 To get started and participate on the Joystream testnets, you must first generate `Key(s)`, and sign up for a `Membership`.
 This requires no software or downloads, and can be done in your browser on Pioneer [here](https://testnet.joystream.org).

 ## Generate Keys
 Click `My Keys` in the sidebar, and then click the `Add account` button.
 The choices you make from here depend to a certain degree on how you intend to participate.
-If you just want to play around, you can just follow the recommended defaults.
-If you have a specific role in mind, you might want to follow the links to the instructions in the header, or access them via [Active Roles](#active-roles).
+If you just want to play around, you can follow the recommended defaults.
+If you have a specific role in mind, you may instead want to follow the links to the instructions in the [header of this document](#guides-to-get-started-on-our-current-testnet-in-links-below), or compare them in more detail [here](#active-roles).

-In any event, the `Keys` will be stored in your browser storage for your convenience, but it's safest to save your `Raw seed` (you need it for certain roles) and save the .json file.
+In any event, the `Keys` will be automatically stored in your browser storage for your convenience, but even so it's safest to save your `Raw seed` (you need it for certain roles) and save the .json file associated with the key.
 The `Mnemonic` can also be used to restore your `Keys`, but keeping the .json file somewhere safe is recommended, as it is the preferred format used to import your key in to certain tools, such as the [CLI](/tools/cli).

 ## Get a Membership
 To become a `Member` of the platform, you will need some tokens.
-The `faucet` is closed at the moment due to abuse from Sybil attackers.
-Currently, the only way to get tokens is to join our [Telegram group](https://t.me/JoyStreamOfficial) and ask for some there.
+The `faucet` is closed at the moment due to abuse from Sybil attackers though we are working on a frictional faucet which we hope to release soon.
+Currently, the only way to get tokens is to join our [Discord server](https://discord.gg/DE9UN3YpRP) and ask for some there.
 This group is also a great place to get support and discuss Joystream with other community members.

 **Note:**
 There are currently no fees associated with most transactions, but some parts of Pioneer will still require you to maintain a balance of at least 1 tJOY to allow you to perform certain actions.